A Non-Metric Approach to Space, Time and Gravitation: Equations of evolution

 \subsection{Projections}

-If we define a GTCS ${\{}x^{\mu}{\}}={\{}x^0,x^{i}{\}}$ this can be used to find the coordinate representations of the orthonormal vector field basis ${\{}{\bf {\bar n}}_t,{\bf e}_{i}{\}}$ defining the moving frame field spanned by the FOs, where ${\bf e}_{i}{\equiv}{\frac{\partial}{{\partial}x^{i}}}$.
+If we define a GTCS ${\{}x^{\mu}{\}}={\{}x^0,x^{i}{\}}$, this can be used to find the coordinate representations of the orthonormal vector field basis ${\{}{\bf {\bar n}}_t,{\bf e}_{i}{\}}$ defining the moving frame field spanned by the FOs in ${\overline {\cal N}}$, where ${\bf e}_{i}{\equiv}{\frac{\partial}{{\partial}x^{i}}}$.
 The vector field family ${\bf {\bar n}}_t$ is identified with the unit-length vector field family $({\bar n}_{(t){\mu}}{\bar n}_{(t)}^{\mu}=-1)$ tangent to the world lines of the FOs, but ${\bf {\bar n}}_t$ is in general not parallel to the coordinate vector field ${\frac{\partial}{{\partial}x^0}}$.
 For the coordinate representation of ${\bf {\bar n}}_t$ in a GTCS, see below.
 We can use ${\bf {\bar n}}_t$ and its corresponding covector field together with the metric tensor family ${\bf {\bar h}}_t$ intrinsic to the FHSs to project space-time objects into space objects intrinsic to the FHSs.
 That is, repeated scalar products with ${\bf {\bar n}}_t$ eventually reduce space-time objects to space scalars, whereas repeated scalar products with ${\bf {\bar h}}_t$ eventually reduce space-time objects to space objects of the same type and rank.
 Combinations of these operations are possible.
-To avoid confusion about whether we are dealing with a space-time object or its spatial projection, we will label space objects with a ``hat'' if necessary.
-That is, the space objects ${\bf {\hat A}}_t$ are the spatial projections of the space-time objects ${\bf A}_t$.
+To avoid confusion about whether we are dealing with a space-time object or one of its spatial projections, we will label space objects with a ``hat'' if necessary.
+That is, a maximal number of projections of the space-time object ${\bf A}_t$ may result in several different space objects, each of will be denoted by ${\bf {\hat A}}_t$ (if necessary, component notation will be used to avoid ambiguity).